rajsinghtech/portfolio/content/post/argocd-tailscale/index.md

 ### Why ACL Grants Are Required

 Without proper ACL grants:
-1. Access to remote Kubernetes API servers will be blocked by Tailscale\'s access controls
+1. Access to remote Kubernetes API servers will be blocked by Tailscale's access controls
 2. Tailscale Egress proxies will be unable to manage resources across clusters
 3. Cross-cluster API server communication will fail with authentication errors